AirspeedCode/GPS_Logger/README.md

 ![Image of CSV file format](https://github.com/AirspeedCode/GPS_Logger/blob/master/csv_format.PNG)

 # Problems
-1. SD Card error sometimes triggered when creating a new folder for the day.
-This only seems to happen if there is already a folder in existence.
-If the SD card is previously empty, the folder is ceated without any issues.
+No known problems

 # TO DO
-1. Fix SD card error
-2. Put it in a box
+1. Put it in a box